 Sometimes it feels like I’m running a race and just as I near the end banner, it’s being taken down and replaced for the next race.
 One that has already started without me.
 The week before school, and for a couple weeks after, days are packed with deadlines, never-ending packets of paperwork, new schedules/commitments, and a myriad of other changes that need tending to ASAP.
 I need to be present and focused for that onslaught, not distracted by the next busy race.
 I mean really, pumpkin spice is in everything food now, starting as early as July.

 You might be asking, “What the heck does any of this have to do with a writing blog?”

 Because I have been struggling, that’s why.
-I have not worked on my current novel in over a month.
-There I said it.
-I feel a mix of shame and regret to admit that, but it is true nonetheless.
-I could produce a hugely long list of things I did complete, or have almost completed, but I won’t.
-Perhaps venting against the commercial industry is merely a self-soothing way to lessen my guilt at allowing my writing to fall victim to a busy month–or maybe not.
+I’m diverting my frustrations toward the poor pumpkins that represent so much hurry.
+And, I have not worked on my current novel in over a month.
+There, I said it.
+I feel a mix of shame and regret to admit that, but it’s true nonetheless.
+I could produce a long list of things I did complete, or have almost completed, but won’t.
+Perhaps venting against the commercial industry is merely a self-soothing way to lessen my guilt while allowing my writing to fall victim to a busy month.
+Eh, but still.

-So now it is officially fall.
-I can sense a return of “normalcy”(if that even exists).
-My kids’ schedules & my volunteering days are plotted, their afterschool events aligned and routine(mostly), the long back-to-school nights have come and gone, almost all of the paperwork avalanche has been completed and returned to school.
-Now, I can return to writing and hopefully get back into a fitness routine, and organize the unorganized remnants of summer, but first I must tackle the laundry (yes, this is what just a few days of falling behind looks like)!!!
-Oh, and my writing space, yet that is another blog posting all together!
+So now, it is officially fall.
+I can sense a return to “normalcy” in the household (if that even exists).
+My kids’ schedules & my volunteering days are plotted.
+Their afterschool events are aligned, the long back-to-school nights have come and gone, and the avalanche of back-to-school paperwork has been completed and returned.
+Now, I can return to writing.
+But first, I must tackle the laundry (this is what just a few days of falling behind looks like)!!!
+Oh, and my writing space—that is another blog posting all together though!